 - Avoid conflict: we will not confront our young people, but instead develop their potential and celebrate their achievements.
 We will work from success to success to help them 'want to come back the next day'.

-- Enable meaningful employment: we will provide practical support and training to our young people to develop their work skills & as much independence as possible, working together as supportive co-workers in all we do.
+- Enable meaningful employment: we will provide practical support and training to our young people to develop their work skills and as much independence as possible, working together as supportive co-workers in all we do.
 This will, in turn, enable them to make a meaningful contribution to their local community.